 In the past, most locksmiths got their initial training just by working as an apprentice.
 But these days, due to the more complications and varieties, they must take a correspondence course.
-For a better result in residential, commercial and automotive locksmith service and being an expert, reading books and watching training videos are mandatory.
+For a better result in residential, commercial and automotive locksmith near me service and being an expert, reading books and watching training videos are mandatory.

 Types of Keys That Any Locksmith Must Know